HilaBarkan6/Advanced_Topics/EX2/readme.md

         SimpleTankAlgorithm : Every second turn, it requests batlle info, then it uses it to locate the nearest enemy.
 If it has a clear shooting line it shoots at the enemy, if not, if moving forward is a good idea (meaning no wall, mines, etc) it moves forward and if not then it rotates so maybe next time moving will be possible.

-        RotatingTankAlgorithm: A simple algorithm used mainly for testing.
+        RotatingTankAlgorithm: A simple algorithm used only for testing.
 It only rotates in place and typically loses unless the opponent makes critical mistakes.

     Factories -
-        SimpleTankAlgorithmFactory: Creates a BFSTankAlgorithm for player 1 and a RotatingTankAlgorithm for player 2.
+        SimpleTankAlgorithmFactory: Creates a BFSTankAlgorithm for player 1 and a SimpleTankAlgorithm for player 2.
         SimplePlayerFactory: Creates a player instance based on the type specified in the configuration file.
-If no type is specified, the default is SimplePlayer.
+                             The current configuration is RadiusPlayer for player1 and SimplePlayer for player2.
+                             This setup creates intresting games, since player1 tank's are smart and use BFS, but they only see data within a small radius, and player2 tank's have a much simpler algorithm, but they see the whole board.

 **How to Run -**
     The GameManager should receive the two factories via its constructor.